 - Submit payment online.

-High school equivalency testing is only done on Temple College’s Main Campus in the Testing Center located in the Student Success Center, RM 3613.
+High school equivalency testing is only done on the Temple College campus in Temple.
+The Testing Center is located in the Barron Student Success Center, RM 3613.
 Testing times vary, so please visit each testing vendor’s website for scheduling information.